getyourguide/openapi-validation-java/README.md

 # Comma separated list of paths to be excluded from validation.
 Default is no excluded paths
 openapi.validation.excluded-paths=/_readiness,/_liveness,/_metrics
+# Allows to exclude requests based on headers.
+Default is no excluded headers.
+# Each entry is the header plus a matching regex.
+The regex is case insensitive.
+openapi.validation.excluded-headers[0]=User-Agent: .*(bingbot|googlebot).*

 # Throttle the validation reporting (logs & metrics) to a maximum of 1 log/metric per 10 seconds.
 # Default is null which results in no throttling.